Syrian man leads Pledge of Allegiance at citizenship event

-CHICAGO (AP) — Rohi Atassi was among 117 immigrants to become a U.S. citizen during a Chicago naturalization ceremony on Tuesday, but the Syrian dentist stood out among his peers.
+CHICAGO (AP) — Rohi Atassi was among 117 immigrants to become the newest American citizens during a Chicago naturalization ceremony Tuesday, but the Syrian dentist stood out among his peers.

-A federal judge overseeing the ceremony asked him to lead the Pledge of Allegiance.
+The 29-year-old was unexpectedly asked to lead immigrants from 37 countries in reciting the Pledge of Allegiance.
+Federal Judge Sara Ellis, who oversaw the ceremony, asked for a Syrian volunteer after delivering an impassioned speech about the difficulties immigrants face.

-Atassi held a green card for a decade, but the last few weeks he’s been worried with President Donald Trump’s executive order barring immigration from seven predominantly Muslim countries, including Syria.
+While she never specifically mentioned President Donald Trump’s executive order barring immigration from seven predominantly Muslim countries including Syria, Atassi said her words resonated with him.

-His family has mixed citizenship status.
-His mother is a naturalized U.S. citizen.
-His father has a green card.
-His fiancee is U.S. born.
+“I’m very happy that a Syrian who just became an American had a chance to lead the pledge,” he said.

 Most Read Stories